ropg/heltec_esp32_lora_v3/README.md

 There's two pins marked 'Ve' that are wired together and connected to a GPIO-controlled FET that can source 350 mA at 3.3V to power sensors etc. Turn on by calling `heltec_ve(true)`, `heltec_ve(false)` turns it off.

 On the stick, this is also what powers the OLED display.
-This libary turns it on when initializing when you have set `#define HELTEC_WIRELESS_STICK` before `#include <heltec.h>`
+This libary turns it on when initializing when you have set `#define HELTEC_WIRELESS_STICK` before `#include <heltec_unofficial.h>`

 > _(Not that they told anyone they hooked the display to "external power", so that's one afternoon I will never get back.)_